U.S. seizes Iranian oil cargo near Greek island - sources | Headlines

 A source at Greece's shipping ministry said on Thursday that the U.S. Department of Justice had "informed Greece that the cargo on the vessel is Iranian oil".
 "The cargo has been transferred to another ship that was hired by the U.S.," the source added, without providing further details.

 The United States on Wednesday imposed sanctions on what it described as a Russian-backed oil smuggling and money laundering network for Iran's Revolutionary Guards' Quds Force, even as Washington tries to revive a nuclear deal with Iran.
-U.S. and Russian officials did not immediately respond to requests for comment.
+A spokesman for the U.S. Department of Justice declined to comment on the oil seizure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)